Cain-Hughes/Homelab/README.md

 My virtualized environment includes:

 - A TrueNAS VM responsible for all storage pool management
-- A Docker VM dedicated to running my media server stack
+- A Docker VM dedicated to running my media server stack and other useful containers
 - An LXC container for AdGuard Home

 Details on each virtual machine and its role can be found on the
 [Virtual Machines](https://github.com/Cain-Hughes/Homelab/tree/main/virtual-machines) page.

----

 ## Containers & Services

 My services are primarily containerized to keep the environment modular and easy to maintain.
 This includes media applications, supporting tools, and system utilities.
 A full list of the containers I run, along with their configurations and purposes, can be found on the
 [Containers](https://github.com/Cain-Hughes/Homelab/tree/main/containers) page.

----

 ## About This Repository